Free Guide — Southern California

 If you have a CarMax offer, another buyer lined up, or a private sale that's almost done — tell me.
 I'll give you a straight read on whether I can do better.
 If I can't, I'll say so and tell you to take that offer.

-I'm a California buyer building a reputation on being straight with people.
+I'm a Southern California buyer who runs on word of mouth.
 A seller who walks away feeling good tells their friends.
 That's worth more to me than a few hundred dollars on any single car.

 I'll tell you if someone else has a better number